Finding An Addiction Therapist Near Me

 Causes And Associated Risk Factors

-There are also many risk factors for drug and alcohol addiction.
+There are many risk factors for drug and alcohol addiction.
 For example, drug and alcohol addiction can be genetic or hereditary.
-Your environment can also be a cause of drug or alcohol addiction or use.
-If you have been around drugs and alcohol in your home for a long time such as having a parent with an addiction, your chances are much higher than average of using drugs or alcohol.
-There are many other risk factors including:
+Your environment can also be a cause of substance use.
+If you have been around drugs and alcohol in your home for a long time, your chances of using substances may be higher than average.
+There are many other risk factors, including:

 Mental or emotional disorders